nikhil1998us/Epidemic_Detection_System/README.md

 Data_organisation_hospital_side.ipynb runs based on current computer date.
 So I recommend you to set the date correctly and provide end date as your computer date+1 day as the last day is not generated in view of effects from incomplete data if the code is deployed in a hospital.

+The last script modifies Keralataluk.js file so that the parameters are displayed when index.html is opened.
+Make sure the folder leaflet is also downloaded when you run the program as it contains an important plugin required for the map to work.

 I would also like to thank the creaters of the plugin Leaflet, Mapbox and OpenStreetMap whose data and plugins were of great help in this project.
 I am also deeply thankful for the work of Sajjad Anwar in making geojson maps of India which were of great use in this project.